vetsen/instagram-bot-python/README.md

 #### Multi-threading or multi-processing?
 The code runs the bots concurrently.
 If you don't want to use your computer too much during the execution, just set the number of processes to 1: `self.number_of_processes = 1`.
 If you wanna use more processes, you can change the number as you like.

 The bot runs concurrently for a functional requisite, but you can easily switch back and forth from multi-processing to multi-threading.
-To do that, change the function `stories_and_posts_all` *processor.py* inside Processor.
+To do that, change the function `stories_and_posts_all` in *processor.py* inside Processor.
 For multi-processing the line should be:
 ```python
 with concurrent.futures.ProcessPoolExecutor() as executor:
     executor.map(stories_and_posts_group, tasks_collection)